The People Against O'Hara

 The People Against O'Hara is a 1951 American crime film noir directed by John Sturges and based on Eleazar Lipsky's novel.
-The film features Spencer Tracy, Pat O'Brien, John Hodiak, and James Arness.
+The film features Spencer Tracy, Pat O'Brien, John Hodiak and James Arness.

 Plot

-James Curtayne (Tracy) was once a highly successful prosecutor as a New York City district attorney, driven from his job and the high pressure field of criminal law by the bottle.
-After a long "vacation" he’s attempted to settle into less demanding civil law to make it to an overdue but now financially postponed retirement.
-Johnny O'Hara (Arness), a boy from the old neighborhood, is accused of a murder.
+James Curtayne was once a highly successful prosecutor as a New York City district attorney, driven from his job and the high pressure field of criminal law by the bottle.
+After a long "vacation", he has attempted to settle into less demanding civil law to make it to an overdue but financially postponed retirement.
+Johnny O'Hara, a boy from the old neighborhood, is accused of a murder.
 His parents head straight for Curtayne.
-Unable to pay they nonetheless beg "the counselor" to take the case.
-He accepts - knowing it will be a tough go, both personally and professionally.
+Unable to pay, they nonetheless beg "the counselor" to take the case.
+He accepts, knowing it will be tough, both personally and professionally.

 Johnny's boss, Bill Sheffield, was shot and robbed during the night on the stairs of his home by two people in an older coupe.
 The murder is seen from a distance by a man coming out of a saloon.
 Police trace the car to Johnny.
-When detectives come to question him, Johnny flees, claiming he believed they were thugs after him.
-During his questioning, Detective Ricks (O'Brien) and District Attorney Barra (Hodiak), reveals the murder weapon also to have been his.
+When detectives come to question him, Johnny flees, claiming that he believed that they were thugs after him.
+During his questioning, Detective Ricks and District Attorney Barra reveal the murder weapon also to have been his.
 Johnny claims both were stolen.
-A young punk, Pete Korvac (Campbell), is brought in.
+A young punk, Pete Korvac, is brought in.
 He claims he was the driver, and fingers Johnny as the trigger man.

-Johnny admits he’d had a beef that day with Sheffield over some overtime pay but insists he was working all night.
+Johnny admits that he had had a beef that day with Sheffield over some overtime pay, but insists that he was working all night.
 The night watchman refutes it.
-Instead, Johnny had been breaking up with his lover, Katrina (Duguay), the young wife of a tough mobster who controls the waterfront, "Knuckles" Lanzetti (Ciannelli).
+Instead, Johnny had been breaking up with his lover, Katrina, the young wife of "Knuckles" Lanzetti, a tough mobster who controls the waterfront.
 Knowing what would happen to Katrina if he reveals the truth, Johnny lies to both the D.A. and his own attorney.

-Curtayne, a widower, is cared for by his doting but over-protective daughter, Ginny (Lynn).
-She has put her own future with fiance Jeff (Anderson) on hold for two years keeping her father on the wagon.
-Professing confidence he can handle the strain, Curtayne is forced to do his own leg work.
-He visits the Korvac family, who stonewall him, loudly proclaiming they have no use for the slippery Pete.
-Curtayne visits Knuckles, suspicious of his involvement but willing to horse-trade information upon accepting Knuckles' denials...yet unwilling to accept the mobster's offer to pull strings on his behalf.
+Curtayne, a widower, is cared for by his doting but overprotective daughter, Ginny.
+She has put her own future with fiancé Jeff on hold for two years, keeping her father on the wagon.
+Professing confidence that he can handle the strain, Curtayne is forced to do his own leg work.
+He visits the Korvac family, who stonewall him, loudly proclaiming that they have no use for the slippery Pete.
+Curtayne visits Knuckles, suspicious of his involvement but willing to horse-trade information on accepting Knuckles's denials, yet unwilling to accept the mobster's offer to pull strings on his behalf.